jmwohl/sfpc/C++/Using Sublime for C++ and openFrameworks.md

 #### Setting up SublimeClang Package

 In order to get code completion working, I had to add include paths for my version of Xcode and openFrameworks.
-After installing SublimeClang, go to *Preferences->Package Settings->SublimeClang->Settings User* and make it looks like this, changing the paths to the correct paths for your computer:
+After installing SublimeClang, go to *Preferences->Package Settings->SublimeClang->Settings User* and add the correct paths.
+For me, it looked like this:

 ```
 {